Joystream/joystream/testnets/acropolis/storage-module.md

 - `StorageRelationship`: an entry in the [Data Object Storage Registry](./storage-module/data-object-storage-registry.md), describing which actor has stored a particular `DataObject`.

-- A storage provider is an `actor` who has staked for the Storage role via the `storage/actors` module.
+- A storage provider is an `actor` who has staked for a storage tranche via the **TODO staking sub-module**.

 #### ContentId, DataObject, ContentMetadata